kisakova/documentation/completeReference/System/Configuration/General/displaySettings.rst

 .. hint::

-    This link will only be available if the :ref:`View SQL query of a report/segment <admin-capabilities-view-sql>` capability has been enabled for the role.
+    This link will only be available if the *View SQL query of a report/segment* capability has been enabled for the role.